warehouse-web/warehouse/src/pages/about/index.md

   Warehouse is an Amsterdam-based fashion platform that aims to create an open, engaging and inclusive environment that facilitates critical dialogue and the creation of a discourse that goes beyond treating fashion as a commodity.
-  Warehouse is initiated by Elisa van Joolen, Femke de Vries and Hanka van der \
+  Warehouse is initiated by Elisa van Joolen, Femke de Vries and Hanka van der Voet.

-  /

-  /

-  Voet.

-  Hello
 blurbs:
   - subtitle: mail@thisiswarehouse.com
     title: CONTACT